 We are the heirs of our history.
 Our communities, our politics, our culture: it is all a product of the past.
 As William Faulkner wrote, “The past is never dead.
 It’s not even past.”1 To understand who we are, we must therefore understand our history.

 Every generation must write its own history.
 Old conclusions—say, about the motives of European explorers or the realities of life on slave plantations—fall before new evidence and new outlooks.
-Names of certain leaders and dates of certain events may not change, but the weight we give them and the context with which we frame them must invariably evolve.
+Names of leaders and dates of events may not change, but the weight we give them and the context with which we frame them invariably evolves.
 History is a conversation between the past and the present.
 To understand a global society, we must explore a history of transnational forces.
-To appreciate the civil rights movement, we must look back at earlier, darker assumptions about American history.
-To contextualize equal rights, we must hear women’s historical voices.
+To understand the lived experiences of ordinary Americans, we must look beyond the elites who framed older textbooks and listen to the poor and disadvantaged from all generations.